davidwbulger/abominable/README.md

 The two main functionalities that Abominable offers are

-* converting drum tablature to audio, and
+* converting drum tablature to audio (.wav or .mid), and
 * synthesising drum sounds.

 These are independent, in the sense that if you'd prefer to use sampled drum-hits, you can do that too.
-In fact, there are three kinds of drum sounds you can use:
+In fact, there are three kinds of drum sounds you can use (in addition to whatever MIDI hardware or software you have):

 * pre-sampled audio,
 * built-in standard drums ("tom", "crash" et cetera),